bgoral/bgoral.github.io/content/posts/2021-02-14-heavypass.md

 ## HeavyPass

-I also think the future of authentication will be password-less [link][1].
-Although we are very close to this future, we are not there yet.
-Still, more or less all of the applications require some sort of password, but enhancing passwords with some additional validation ([Multi Factor Authentication][2]) like SMS, Authenticator Apps, Biometric scanning etc. In addition to that, we are being forced to change passwords after some time and most of the time not allowed to use one of the last 3 passwords.
-These practices are required because there are people continuously trying to hack your accounts, why?
-I think this will take us to a philosophical discussion about hackers and hacking.
-I prefer to be as described in [Hackers and Painters][3].
-Under these circumstances; we, humble human beings continue to forget passwords and tending to use crackable, memorable and short passwords.
+I  think the future of authentication will be [passwordless][1].
+We are very close to that future but not there yet.
+Still, most of the applications require username and passwords, but enhancing with additional validation methods ([Multi Factor Authentication][2]) like SMS, Authenticator Apps, Biometric scanning etc. In addition to that, users are being forced to change their passwords after some time and mostly not allowed to use one of the last 3 passwords.
+Under these circumstances; we, humble human beings continue to forget passwords and tending to use memorable, short and , crackable passwords.
 I built [HeavyPass][4] to generate memorable and strong (+ \Heavy/) passwords.

-The idea behind [HeavyPass][4] is based on [Passphrase][5].
+The idea behind [HeavyPass][4] is [Passphrases][5].

 > Passphrases are theoretically stronger, and so should make a better choice in these cases.
 First, they usually are (and always should be) much longer —20 to 30 characters or more is typical— making some kinds of brute force attacks entirely impractical.

 ### Why HeavyPass?

-If you are a Heavy Metal fan, remember songs and lyrics and can play songs with your [air guitar][6].
-[HeavyPass][4] is an application for you.
+If you like Heavy Metal music, remember songs and lyrics [HeavyPass][4] specifically for you.

 ### The tech stack